by Trevor W. McKeown

 Myths of our origins

 Our first chronicler was Dr. James Anderson who composed, or at least compiled our first Book of Constitutions in 1723.
 Included as a preface was a history of Freemasonry—a gloss of all the manuscript Charges then available.
-A rather fantastic interpretation by Anderson, it was not reprinted in the next edition in 1734.
-It claimed as fact the lineal descent of modern Freemasonry through King Athelstan, King Solomon, and Adam.
+A rather fantastic interpretation by Anderson, it claimed as fact the lineal descent of modern Freemasonry through King Athelstan, King Solomon, and Adam.
 Thus was our first myth born.
 To varying degrees, over the following almost two hundred years many freemasons accepted that history and many non-masons assumed that this was in fact Freemasonry’s teachings.

 Today most freemasons are unsure who Athelstan was and recognize that the Solomon link is legendary.
 But we’ve created another myth: our Templar heritage.
 I hesitate to broach the subject as it is controversial with many freemasons convinced that the Templars took refuge in Scotland and either created or entered Freemasonry to hide their own practices and beliefs.
 John Robinson’s Born in Blood was one of the first to popularize this notion to a modern audience.